kubeshop/tracetest/TESTING.md

 # Testing Tracetest

 On Tracetest, we work in two ways to test the entire system and guarantee that everything is working fine.
-One is through automatic tests, where we run unit, integration and end-to-end tests on Tracetest CLI, Web UI and API server.
+One is through automatic tests, where we run unit, integration and end-to-end tests on Tracetest CLI, Web UI and Server.

 Another source of tests is the manual tests that we execute on each release, simulating users, and checking if everything is ok on these tests.